- Identify unique characteristics of the poetry genre

 - Have students visit this page during each step of the writing process.
-To inform them on their work in progress.

 - Encourage students to read submissions and choose the ones they feel best reflect the skills that were taught.
 Print them out as good writing models and post them in the classroom.

 - Hold a critiquing circle.
 Have individual students feature a poem and discuss how it fulfills/doesn't fulfill the requirements of poetry as learned during this project.

 - Challenge students to rework poems.
 Have them submit before and after works together.

 - Invite students to treat poems as starters and extend them.

 Have your class compile their poems into a class anthology.
 Students can create a table of contents, staple, and photocopy all the poems together.
 Then they may add the anthology to the school library.
 Students may wish to also make a book of their own "published" poems, and add drawings to illustrate each one.

 Invite students can act out their poems, or create dance or movement pieces to accompany them.

 Set up a special poetry hour, and ask your students to take turns reading their poems to the class.
 Invite other classes to take part, and ask questions.

 Have students write their own poem-starters, then trade with a classmate to complete each other's poems.